aurelia/aurelia/docs/user-docs/routing/configuration-and-setup.md

 ## Styling Active Router Links

 A common scenario is styling an active router link with styling to signify that the link is active, such as making the text bold.
-By default, any link with a `goto` attribute that is routed to, will receive the class `goto-active` if it is currently active.
+By default, any link with a `load` attribute that is routed to, will receive the class `goto-active` if it is currently active.

 {% hint style="info" %}
 A future update to the router package will allow this class to be user-configurable.
 For now, the class name cannot be changed.